bgandon/juli-to-slf4j/ALTERNATIVES.md

 deactivate the default JULI logging.
 In which case the early logs that happen in Tomcat before Catalina startup are always discard.

-You may wonder not using `jcl-over-slf4j` in the 2nd step instead?
+You may wonder why not using `jcl-over-slf4j` in the 2nd step instead?
 We actually discuss this alternative below.

 Compared to using _jcl-over-slf4j_